Storage Engine

 The hot tail is the durability boundary for both the KV and the void set.
 Periodic flushes (every 100 ms or whenever the write buffer hits its threshold) rewrite the hot tail in-place at header.hot_tail_offset.
 On the next clean startup the header is parsed, the write records reload into the write buffer, and the void records repopulate the VoidManager – all before any read serves traffic.

-If the hot tail’s header CRC fails, the magic doesn’t match, or the recorded offset points past the file boundary, the engine logs a warning and triggers a dirty startup: a full WAL scan (via scan_entries_dirty_recovery) rebuilds the KV from scratch and recover_voids_via_gap_scan re-derives the void set from gaps in the rebuilt KV.
+If the hot tail’s header CRC fails, the magic doesn’t match, or the recorded offset points past the file boundary, the engine logs a warning and triggers a dirty startup: a WAL metadata scan (via scan_entries_dirty_recovery) rebuilds the KV from scratch and recover_voids_via_gap_scan re-derives the void set from gaps in the rebuilt KV.
+The scan reads and verifies mutable metadata records, but skips large chunk and void payload bodies because rebuild only needs their headers and keys.
+Normal file reads and explicit verification tooling still validate chunk contents.
 No data is lost – the WAL is the source of truth; the hot tail is a fast-path index plus a void snapshot.

 A magic-byte version bump is enough on its own to invalidate older hot tails: the next open with newer code sees a magic mismatch, falls into dirty startup, and rebuilds correctly.
 That makes the format safely evolvable without a migration tool.